 Most business loans cap at $1 million to $5 million.
-Generally speaking, you’ll have to work with a bank, credit union, or fintech lender to secure a loan amount of this size.
+Generally speaking, you’ll have to work with a bank, credit union, or non-bank lender to secure a loan amount of this size.

 Some lenders offer $5 million loans through the government-backed Small Business Administration SBA 7a program.
-SBA loans can be a great financing option because of their low-interest rates, but they’re also very difficult to qualify for.
-The application process is lengthy, rigorous, and has one of the lowest approval rates.
+SBA loans can be a great financing option because of their low interest rates, but they’re also very difficult to qualify for.
+The application process is lengthy, rigorous, and notorious for low approval rates.

 The good news is that there is more than one way to secure a $5 million business loan.
 From merchant cash advances to business lines of credit – we’ll go over all the options your business has for obtaining funds.